conorliv/trenja/README.md

 information can help kanji learners by showing them which kanji, out of the ~6,000 that are out there, they should study first.

-The underlying assumption is that one should study the kanji that are used most often by real live Japanese people because those are the kanji one will see the most often.
+One underlying assumption is that one should study the kanji that are used most often by real live Japanese people because those are the kanji one will see the most often.